tsato1/Kakeibo/README.md

 # Kakeibo
-Android App that allows budgeting
+Android App that allows budgeting and fincance much easier for you